Page Type: | Mountain/Rock |

 Torugurt Pass (elevation 3752m)

-From Bishkek to the Chinese border you can either go by public transport or like most climbers do; rent a minibus or shared taxi.
+From Bishkek to the Chinese border you can either go by public transport or, as most climbers do, rent a minibus or shared taxi.
 Some agencies may tell you; you have to use a pre-arranged vehicle, but this is not true, even if it’s much more convenient.
-Public transport is easy to get to Naryn, but from there to the border the service are erratic and sometimes hitchhiking is the only option.
+Public transport is easy to get to Naryn, but from there to the border the service is erratic ,and sometimes hitchhiking is the only option.
 Many travel agencies in Bishkek can arrange the transport to the border.
-You have to spend one night in Naryn and continue to the border the next day.
+You must spend one night in Naryn and continue to the border the next day.
 A pre-arranged vehicle has to meet you on the Chinese side of the border, as you have to pass through a military zone.
-This service your organizer or KMA takes care of.
-The price for a ride to Kashgar can vary a lot depending on organizer and on how many people you share the ride with.
-If you’re alone and have the time to hang around in Bishkek wait for a full vehicle, you can get it for a mere $40.
-If you are alone or a small group, it can be up to $150/pers.
+This service is taken care of by your organizer or KMA.
+The price for a ride to Kashgar can vary greatly depending on the organizer and how many people you share the ride with.
+If you’re alone and have the time to hang around in Bishkek and wait for a full vehicle, you can get it for a mere $40.
+If you are alone or in a small group, it can be up to $150/person.

 Irkestam Pass (elevation 3520m)

-This option is hassle free in terms of red tape.
-Go by bus to Osh, a large city in the south of the country.
-There are buses, mini-buses and shared taxis running all the time.
+This option is hassle-free in terms of red tape.
+Go by bus to Osh, a large city in the country's south.
+There are buses, mini-buses, and shared taxis running all the time.
 Count on paying $15 for a seat in a mini-bus and about the double in a shared taxi.
-The journey takes 12-16h.
+The journey takes 12-16 hours.
 There’s a daily bus from Osh to Kashgar.
-The road is bumpy and quite a taxing ride on the Kyrgyz side, but the road condition in the Chinese side of the border is excellent and fast.
+The road is bumpy and quite a taxing ride on the Kyrgyz side, but the road condition on the Chinese side of the border is excellent and fast.
 10-14h.
 35-50$ if buying a direct ticket.

 Pros.

-Both passes, especially Irkestam, offers great views of the Kyrgyz country side which is scenic and interesting.
+Both passes, especially Irkestam, offer great views of the Kyrgyz countryside which is scenic and interesting.

 It’s a reasonably cheap way to reach Kashgar.